Self Comb

 Screenshots from the game: Interiors of Gu Po Wu.

 "Self-comb Women: Home Left Behind" is a Chinese indie game about the community of celibate women and their built heritages in feudal China.
-From 2022 to 2023, artist Xiaoyue Pu found several spinster houses during field research, most of which were at risk of collapsing or being demolished.
-In 2023, Pu collaborated with Zheng Fang and Xiuxian Xu of Old Media Art co.Ltd. to use 3D technology to preserve those architectures as historical female heritages that were scarcely documented.
-By connecting research facts to narratives of self-combed women, the game introduces this marginalized female culture to a broader audience.
-All spatial scenes in the game are from on-site scans of spinster houses in the Canton Delta area.
-Special thanks to Jiawei Sun for editing, Popol Wu for music, and IdEgo for icon and font design.
+From 2022 to 2023, artist found several gu po wu during field research, most of which were at risk of collapsing or being demolished.
+In 2023, Pu collaborated with Fang Zheng and Xu Xiuxian of Old Media Art co.Ltd. to use 3D technology to preserve those architectures as historical female heritages that were scarcely documented.
+By connecting research facts to narratives of self-comb women, the game introduces this marginalized female culture to a broader audience.
+All spatial scenes in the game are from on-site scans of gu po houses in the Canton Delta area.
+Special thanks to Sun Jiawei for editing, Popol Wu for music, and IdEgo for icon and font design.

 DOCUMENTARY (IN PRODUCTION)

-Pu Xiaoyue ✕ Zhang Zhao (Sopr Doc Lab)Screenshot from the film: Artist Pu (left) and translator Jiyi (right) interviewing a self-comb woman in Shunde, Guangdong.
+Pu Xiaoyue ✕ Zhang Zhao (Sopr Doc Lab)Screenshot from the film: Pu (left) and translator Jiyi (right) interviewing a self-comb woman (Ouyang Xiao) in Shunde, Guangdong.

 Photo: Zhang Zhao